2025 in Brazilian football: Promotion

-The four best placed teams, Coritiba, TBD, TBD and TBD, were promoted to the following year's first level.
+The four best placed teams, Coritiba, Athletico Paranaense, Chapecoense and Remo, were promoted to the following year's first level.

 Relegation

-The four worst placed teams, Paysandu, Volta Redonda, Amazonas and TBD, were relegated to the following year's third level.
+The four worst placed teams, Paysandu, Volta Redonda, Amazonas and Ferroviária, were relegated to the following year's third level.

 Campeonato Brasileiro Série C

 The 2025 Campeonato Brasileiro Série C started on 12 April 2025 and ended on 25 October 2025.